 This project generates novel insights on the field of transformation of vernacular heritage in remote rural areas, provides design strategies and knowledge on the recovery of abandoned villages and cultural landscapes, and investigates their potential for territorial development.

--Keywords: Spatial transformation, Adaptive reuse, Re-inhabit, Recovery of Architectural and Immaterial Heritage, Local Identity, Territory, Sustainable communities, Flexibility.
+-Keywords: Landscape transformation, Adaptive reuse, Rural Heritage, Local Identity, Territorial development, Sustainable communities.

 *Source of pictures: Transformed village Isin.
 Project by C.A.B.
 Arquitectura

 Pictures.
 Left: cuestiondegustosgdu.blogspot.com/2011/06/isin-huesca.html .
 Right: https://orejadeoso.com/